Efficient Spiking Neural Networks with Radix Encoding: SNN with Radix Encoding

-The operation mechanism of neuron in the radix encoded SNN is shown in Algorithm~\ref{neuron}.
+The operation mechanism of neurons in the radix-encoded SNN is shown in Algorithm~\ref{neuron}.
 Each neuron has an internal parameter called the membrane potential.
-At the beginning, this value is initialized to be $b$ (line 1).
+In the beginning, this value is initialized to $b$ (line 1).
 Next, the value of the membrane potential is updated every time step.
 The neuron behavior at time step $t$ is based on the value of membrane potential at the previous time step $t-1$.
 In the leaky integrate-and-fire (LIF) model~\cite{hunsberger2015spiking}, we can divide a single time step into three stages.
 The first stage is called integration.
-The neuron receives spikes from all the synapses and accumulates these spikes with different weights into the neuron's membrane potential $v$ (line 3-4).
+The neuron receives spikes from all the synapses and accumulates these spikes with different weights into the neuron's membrane potential $v$ (lines 3-4).
 The second stage is called firing.
-If the membrane potential meets a certain condition, the neuron fires a spike via the axon (line 5-6).
+If the membrane potential meets a certain condition, the neuron fires a spike via the axon (lines 5-6).
 If the spike is fired, the membrane potential will go through the refractory period (line 7).
-Here $\hat{v}$ denotes the least significant digit of $v$ in binary format, $V_{th}$ is the threshold, and $V_r$ is the drop value of the membrane potential.
+Here $\hat{v}$ denotes the least significant digit of $v$ in the encoded format, and $\Phi$ is the threshold.
 The third stage is called leakage.
 The membrane value would decrease by $\kappa$ (line 10).
-Here $\kappa$ is the decay factor.
+Here $\kappa$ is the leak factor.

-We denote the membrane potential of $m$-th neuron after the integration stage at time step $t$ by $u(t)$.
-It can be expressed in Equation~(\ref{before}).
-Here $v_m(t-1)$ is the final membrane potential of $m$-th neuron after three stages at time step $t-1$. $w_{nm}$ is the weight associated with $n$-th synapse and $m$-th neuron. $N$ is the total number of synapses.
-Noted that $w_{nm}$ is an integer.

-After integration, the neuron will go through the firing stage and the leakage stage.
-We denote the membrane potential of $m$-th neuron after those two stages at time step $t$ by $v_m(t)$.
-It can be expressed in Equation~(\ref{after}).
-Here $o_m(t)$ is the output sequence, which can be either $0$ or $1$.
+{Figure~\ref{f:r1}(a) shows a simplified two-layer SNN model with $N$ input and $M$ output neurons.
+The signal from each SNN neuron is a spike train, which is a function of the time step index $t$.
+We use notations $i_n(t)\ (0\leq n< N)$ to denote signals from input neurons and notations $o_m(t)\ (0\leq m< M)$ to denote signals from output neurons, respectively.
+Figure~\ref{f:r1}(b) shows the details of the $m-$th output neuron.
+We denote the weight associated with the $n-$th input neuron by $w_{nm}$.
+The membrane potential of this neuron is also a function of the time step index $t$.
+In this paper, we use $v_m(t)$ to denote the membrane potential of the $m-$th output neuron after performing all the operations of time step $t$.}